 - Do not describe what your item is similar to in its title, describe what it actually is.

 Be sure to cover everything you offer in your item in your description?
-We would like to see the item description include an intro paragraph and a list of features.
-Some sellers go the extra mile and include screenshots to highlight major features within the theme, this helps to see what they will have control over.
+We would like to see the item description include an intro paragraph and a list of features with images.
+Many sellers go the extra mile and include screenshots to highlight major features within the theme, this helps to see what they will have control over.
 Lastly, simple things like an updated change-log let buyers know you keep your item updated and provide ongoing upgrades.
 Build confidence to buyers from start to finish with your item descriptions.

 - What about any custom functionality you built for the theme?